 What is Goserelin?

-Goserelin belongs to a group of medicines called ‘LHRH analogues.’
+Goserelin belongs to a group of medicines called ‘GnRH agonists.’
 In women, Goserelin works by reducing the amount of ‘oestrogen’ (a hormone) that is produced by your body.
-You have been prescribed this medication to help protect and preserve your fertility for the future.

 Follow all directions given to you by your doctor carefully.
 They may differ from the information contained in this leaflet.